Her Royal Highness Princess Ingrid Alexandra

 In summer 2016, the Princess Ingrid Alexandra Sculpture Park opened in the Palace Park, with sculptures made for children – by children.
 More sculptures are added every year, and The Princess takes active part in choosing the designs from among the contributions from schoolchildren all over the country.

-The Princess is an active teenager who enjoys skiing and kickboxing.
-She shares a love of water sports, and especially surfing, with the rest of her family.
+The Princess is an active teenager who enjoys sports and outdoor life.
+She shares a love of skiing and water sports with the rest of her family.

 The Crown Prince and Crown Princess and their family surfing at Hoddevik in Stad.
 Photo: Fjordlapse photography.